 post-sitemap.xml you’ll see all Yoast.com’s post URLs.

 If you have a huge website, sometimes it’s necessary to split an index sitemap.
 A single XML sitemap is limited to 50,000 URLs and can have a file size of up to 50MB, so if your website has more than 50,000 posts, you’ll need two separate ones for the post URLs, effectively adding a second index sitemap.
 The Yoast SEO plugin sets the limit even lower — at 1.000 URLs — to keep your sitemap loading as fast as possible.

 What websites need an XML sitemap?

-We agree that these types of websites will definitely benefit from having an XML sitemap.
-However, at Yoast, we think an XML sitemap is beneficial for every website.
-On each website, you want Google to easily find the most important pages and to know when you’ve last updated those pages.
-That’s why we’ve added this function to the Yoast SEO plugin.
+While we agree that these websites will benefit the most from having one, at Yoast, we think XML sitemaps are beneficial for every website.
+Every single website needs Google to be able to find essential pages easily and to know when they’re last updated.
+That’s why this feature is included in the Yoast SEO plugin.

 Which pages should be in your XML sitemap?